mcuntz/pyeee/README.md

 ```

 There are wrappers to use with Python functions with or without
-masking parameters, as well as wrappers for external executables.
-See the
+masking parameters, as well as wrappers for external programs.

-documentation for details.
+See the documentation for details:

    http://pyeee.readthedocs.org/en/latest/